rhavasy/FitBit-Group-Data-Downloader/README.md

 2. Add the Consumer Key and Consumer secret values to the fitbit_config.ini file.
 3. Complete the remaining configurations in the fitbit_config.ini file.
 4. Create a CSV file with a single or list if names in the first column (no headings).
 Ensure that file name matches the file prefix in the Config file.
 Close the file.
+5. Install Oauth 2 (use easy_install, pip install, or installation tool of your choice).
-4. Execute the fitbit_authenticate.py script which will:
+6. Execute the fitbit_authenticate.py script which will:
 	1. Prompt user to select if they would like to get the same data for all users and will present several FitBit API call options to select.
 	2. Check if an access token exists for a user or list of users from a CSV file.
 	3. If yes, will make the API call and will write resulting data to a file called NAME_results.xml in the application directory.